-The Institute provides qualified directors and facilities for various choral music groups, a concert band, a jazz band, a symphony orchestra (jointly with Occidental College), numerous chamber music ensembles, a weekly interpretive music class, and guitar classes.
-A series of Sunday afternoon chamber concerts is presented in Dabney Lounge, as well as a variety of musical programs in Beckman and Ramo Auditoriums.
+The Institute provides qualified directors and facilities for various choral music groups, a concert band, a jazz band, a symphony orchestra (jointly with Occidental College), numerous chamber music ensembles, guitar classes, a theater program, and a variety of art classes.
+These activities are centered in the Music and Theater Arts Houses on Hill Avenue along the eastern edge of campus.
+Performances are held mainly in Dabney Lounge and Ramo Auditorium.